-- operations on powers with integral exponents
+• operations on powers with integral exponents

-- relationships among data, graphs, and situations
+relationships among data, graphs, and situations

-- linear relations, including slope and equations of lines
+• linear relations, including slope and equations of lines

 - solving systems of linear equations

 - multiplication of polynomial expressions

-- · polynomial factoring
+- polynomial factoring

 - primary trigonometric ratios

 - experimental probability

-- · financial literacy: gross and net pay
+- financial literacy: gross and net pay

-Foundations and Pre-Calculus 10 Enriched - MFMP-10ENR
+Foundations and Pre-Calculus 10 Enriched -MFMP-10ENR

 This course is a continuation of the Mathematics 8/9 Enriched course and topics will closely follow those found in Foundations and Pre-Calculus 10.
-Students will participate in various mathematics competitions including practice contests and national and international contests such as Cayley, AMC 10, and CNML.
+It is intended for the grade 9 Odyssey students who have been together as a cohort for Math, Science, English & Social Studies, since grade 8.
+Students will participate in various mathematics competitions including practice contests and national and international contests such as Math Challengers, Cayley, AMC 10, and CNML.